Real roots of random polynomials: asymptotics of the variance: Proof of Theorem

 This gives

-Thus, the proof of Theorem \ref{t.maingauss} now falls naturally into Lemma~\ref{l.var-in} and Lemma~\ref{l.var-out}.
-We first collect some basic facts about $f_\tau$ that will be convenient for the proof. \begin{lemma} For $\tau>-1/2$ it holds that $\sup_{u\in [0,1]}|f_\tau(u)|<\infty$, and
+Therefore, the proof of Theorem \ref{t.maingauss} naturally splits into two parts, as addressed in Lemma~\ref{l.var-in} and Lemma~\ref{l.var-out}.
+Before stating and proving these lemmas, we first collect some fundamental properties of $f_\tau$ (as defined in \eqref{ftau}), which will be useful throughout the proof.